-Successful candidates will be informed of the admission decision by email between around 20 May 2020.
-After which they must complete admission formalities including the payment of first semester fees by 15 June 2020.
+Successful candidates will be informed of the admission decision by email around May 1, 2023, after which they must complete the admission formalities, including the payment of their 1st semester fees by May 31, 2023.

 Candidates must bring the following documents for verification at the time of admission registration: